-A detox rainbow soup bowl filled with colorful veggies, an hard boiled egg and a few noodles swimming in a fuming hot turkey leftovers broth.
+A detox rainbow soup bowl filled with colourful veggies, a hard-boiled egg and a few noodles swimming in a fuming hot turkey leftover broth.
 Simple, healthy and yummy!

 Detox Rainbow Soup is a great way to give a break to our stomach.
-The idea here is mainly to eat a big bowl of soup filled with vitamins and easy on the stomach.
-I’ve used udon noodles but it could be a rice noodle (Banh pho), ramen or any noodles.
+Eating a big bowl of soup filled with vitamins and easy on the stomach is the idea.
+I’ve used udon noodles, but it could be a rice noodle (Banh pho), ramen or any noodles.

-It may look Asian but it’s a simple to the core soup!
-You can use the holidays leftovers of turkey to make your own homemade broth and some veggies left in your fridge.
+It may look Asian, but it’s a simple to-the-core soup!
+You can use the holiday turkey leftovers to make your homemade broth and some veggies left in your fridge.
 I’ve used a mix of red cabbage, carrot, scallions, zucchini and pepper.
-None of the veggies are pre cooked, this way they keep all their vitamins intact and give a nice crunchy bite to the soup.
-Make sure to warm up you bowl before adding the ingredients in there to make sure it keeps its warmth.
+None of the veggies are pre-cooked; this way, they keep all their vitamins intact and give a nice crunchy bite to the soup.
+Warm up your bowl before adding the ingredients to ensure it retains warmth.

-Nobody like to detox, but when you see this rainbow soup filled with happy colors, you will no other choice then to have fun at detoxing!
+Nobody likes to detox, but when you see this rainbow soup filled with happy colours, you have no choice but than to have fun detoxing!
 An upgraded minestrone, let’s say… made with tons of healthy veggies!
-It can also be adapted to your own taste or whatever is left in your fridge.
+This Detox Rainbow Soup can easily be adapted to your taste or whatever is left in your fridge.

 Rainbow Holiday Detox Soup